Do you suffer from chronic headaches, unexplained earaches, jaw pain, or other facial pain?

 I dreaded going to the dentist before I found dentalSpa.
 Not only that, but Dr. Marckese-Braun diagnosed a bite problem that has put a stop to chronic migraines I have had and been medicated for forever.
 I highly recommend her.
 Not only can you feel like you’re in a spa, but also get the best dental work around!

 Common TMJ Symptoms

+TMJ pain and symptoms can decrease a patient’s quality of life and cause suffering.
 The symptoms of TMJ dysfunction can vary greatly between patients.
 TMJ symptoms often mask themselves or are similar to those of other medical conditions, making diagnosis extremely difficult.
+It’s important for you to seek care if you have any of these symptoms and especially if they are persistent.
 Common symptoms of TMJ disorder include:

 - Headaches, especially upon waking